hadron-project/hadron/guide/src/reference/namespaces.md

 spec:
   ## The name of the namespace.
 Each namespace must have a unique name.
   name: required string
+  ## A description of this namespace.
+  description: required string
 ```

 ### Details